DriBans/FDI/Research_questions.md

 Hypothesis 1: The inflow of FDI influences the unemployment rate in a country.
 Hypothesis 2: The unemployment rate has an influence on the inflow of FDI attracted by a country.

-Third is to do an augmented Dickey Fuller test.

-Fourth is to do a unit root test, multicollinearity, regression estimator.
+Third is to do a unit root test, multicollinearity, regression estimator.

 (Please note that there will be more tests depending on the data such as causality test, cointegration test, etc.)

+Here are the lists of test from the resources:
+- Toda Yamamoto Causality analysis
+- cointegration vectors test
+- Harris- Todaro economic model
+- Johansen test technique
+- the unit root test of augmented Dickey-Fuller test statistics
+- variance decomposition (?)
+-